Harvey: Too poor to flee the hurricane

 “I just about misplaced my mast,” he says, cackling when I ask how it turned into.
 “No brains” is his solution.

 Both men say they stayed because they wanted to be with their boat homes and their motors.
-They agreed that many people like them could have lost cash inside the storm because they did no longer have insurance.
+They agreed that many people like them could have lost cash during the storm because they no longer had insurance.

 ‘Hardscrabble’ metropolis

-Here in this coastal city, that could be a familiar story of humans struggling to make ends imply, not to mention thrive.
+Here in this coastal city, that could be a familiar story of humans struggling to make ends meet, not to mention thrive.

-Rockport became a livestock abattoir and meat-packing port after the American civil warfare of 1861-1865.
+Rockport became a livestock abattoir and meat-packing port after the American Civil War of 1861-1865.

 Named after its geology – it sits on a solid rock ledge – the metropolis and its adjoining neighbor, Fulton, did nicely for many years, first at the red meat change and later thanks to fishing and shrimping.

-An aircraft is seen flipped on its roof at Aransas County Airport after Hurricane Harvey exceeded through on 26 AugustImage copyright Getty IMAGES.
+An aircraft is seen flipped on its roof at Aransas County Airport after Hurricane Harvey made through on 26 AugustImage copyright Getty IMAGES.

 The hurricane flipped this aircraft over at Aransas County Airport